adnedelcu/Sublime-SymfonyCommander/README.md

 If you need some Symfony code snippets in addition to this package just install [sublime-symfony2](https://github.com/raulfraile/sublime-symfony2).
 It is a great package for speed up your Symfony 2 development as well.

 ## Changelog

+**2015-08-10**

+- Modified the code to work also with Sublime Text 3
+- Modified the code to work on Unix aswell as Windows environments

 **2012-09-22** (1.2.2)